civicteam/docs.civic.com/civic-auth/integration/react.md

 Integrate Civic Auth into your React application with ease, just wrap your app with the Civic Auth provider and add your Client ID (provided after you [sign up](https://auth.civic.com)).
 A working example is available in our [github examples repo](https://github.com/civicteam/civic-auth-examples/tree/main/packages/civic-auth/reactjs).

+{% hint style="info" %}
+This guide assumes you are using Typescript.
+Please adjust the snippets as needed to remove the types if you are using plain JS.
+{% endhint %}

+{% hint style="info" %}
+If you plan to use Web3 features, select "Auth + Web3" from the tabs below.
+{% endhint %}

+{% tabs %}
+{% tab title="Auth" %}
+{% code title="App.ts" %}
 ```typescript
 import { CivicAuthProvider, UserButton } from "@civic/auth/react";